4Bakers/strings/README.md

-VRChat's String Dowloader requires me to host them SOMEWHERE, so they're ~~here~~ being collected in the links below
+VRChat's String Dowloader requires me to host them SOMEWHERE, so they're collected in the links below

 There are lists hosted in other repos for the sake of simpler updating and management, which will be listed here assuming I remember to
 - [grillbysemployees.txt](https://raw.githubusercontent.com/Toow5/Toow5/main/grillbysemployees.txt)